 Notes on the Prelab Outline.
-Before coming to lab, you must carefully read the weekly handout and prepare an outline of the procedure in your ELN (simply MS Word).
-See the prelab example on the general handouts page of the course website.
+Before coming to lab, you must carefully read the weekly handout, prepare an outline of the procedure in your ELN (simply MS Word), and print it out and bring it with you to lab, See the prelab example on the general handouts page of the course website.
 You will follow this procedure in the lab.
 Information gained from the handout and OWL assignments should be incorporated into the outline.
 The outline should be written in your own words, in outline form, and in enough detail so that you could do the experiment by following the outline only.
 You may be required to follow only your outline at a random point in the semester.
 The outline should be short, but complete, and in a form that is easy to follow as you work.
 A well-prepared outline will allow you to carry out the lab work efficiently and effectively.
 The outline must also include a summary of safety considerations and waste disposal procedures for chemicals used in that experiment.
 A test of a good outline is to read it over and see if you could actually carry out the experiment using only the outline.
 If the TA deems that the outline is poorly prepared, you will lose credit (points lost is up to the TA) and will be required to leave the lab, returning only after you have rewritten the outline in a way that is acceptable to your TA.
 In such a case the remaining lab time will likely be insufficient to complete the experiment, resulting in the loss of additional credit.
 A poorly prepared lab worker is a danger to everyone in the lab and will not be allowed to work in the lab.

-An example of a prelab outline is shown on the chem-267 website>General Handouts>Prelab Example.
-Print our your prelab and your TA will grade it on the spot and determine your score for it at the beginning of every lab.
-Copy and paste your prelab text (see example on course website) into your post-lab report pre-lab section.
+An example of a prelab outline is shown on the chem-269 website>General Handouts>Prelab Example.
+Print out your prelab (or bring your laptop to lab) and your TA will grade it on the spot and determine your score for it at the beginning of every lab.